Sky WiFi Max

 Sky WiFi Max is a boosted whole home WiFi guarantee bundled with an upgraded router and a range of other service extras for broadband customers.

-The new add-on was launched in July 2023, replacing the previous Sky Broadband Boost service.
-It can be added to any Sky broadband package and costs £7.50 per month for the first 18 months, and then £10 a month thereafter.
+Launched in July 2023, the new add-on replaces the previous Sky Broadband Boost service.
+It can be added to any Sky broadband package and currently costs from £3 - £6.50 per month for the first 18 months, which is a good discount over the initial price of £10.

-For Sky broadband customers on Ultrafast, Ultrafast Plus, or Gigafast packages, they'll receive a wireless speed promise of 25Mbps.
+For Sky broadband customers on Full Fibre 100, Ultrafast, Ultrafast Plus, or Gigafast packages, they'll receive a wireless speed promise of 25Mbps.

 Sky WiFi Max ensures customers get these speeds by sending out up to 3 Max Pods, small WiFi booster devices that can be located around a home to boost coverage.